Who invented the hamburger? There are many claimants, and no clear answer. We weigh the most likely contenders.

 As a footnote, in the modern era 'Mench Bros' is a small goods company, that specialises in frozen hamburger patties.

 Davis' sandwich was so popular, in fact, that he was invited to the World's Fair in St Louis in 1904, where he cooked them in the food hall.
-The wide audience at such a large event, and the favourable response the sandwich received, meant that many visitors took the idea back home with them, allowing hamburgers to quickly established themselves across America.
+The large audience at this event, and the favourable response the sandwich received, meant that many visitors took the idea back home with them.

-But while there is evidence to support this story, the problem with Old Dave's claim is more a matter of timing; 1896, or 1900, or 1904, is too late a date for the invention of the modern hamburger.
+But his role as their inventor is not likely.
+The problem with Old Dave's claim is a matter of timing; 1896, or 1900, or 1904, is too late a date for the invention of the modern hamburger.
+There are independent reports of its existence, prior to that.

 Which brings us back to the beginning.